To succeed in any field, you need to have three basic things: knowledge, attitude, and skills.

-So, how do you get the smarts for survival?
+How do you get the smarts for survival?
+Read survival books!

 For some, experience proves to be the best teacher.

-These people are involved in careers or lifestyles that allow them to experience a survival situation first hand…and then live to tell the tale through books filled with tips, tricks, and techniques that might one day save a life.
+These people are involved in careers or lifestyles that allow them to experience a survival situation firsthand.
+And then live to tell the tale through survival books filled with tips, tricks, and techniques that might one day save a life.

-All the rest of us have to do is read up, absorb as much info as we can and apply them in our preparation for the worst scenarios.
+All the rest of us have to do is read up, absorb as much info as possible, and apply it in our preparation for the worst scenarios.

 Survival books are the best sources of tried-and-tested information.
-A lot of research and experience goes into the making of these books, so you can be sure that you can pick up a life-saving thing or two.
+A lot of research and experience goes into the making of these books, so you’ll definitely pick up a life-saving thing or two.

-Ready to read up?
+Ready to hit the books?
 Here’s your required reading for the apocalypse:

 “The SAS Survival Handbook” by John “Lofty” Wiseman

-The SAS Survival Handbook teaches you how to do just about anything— from putting together the basic survival kit to tracking animals for food.
-This handbook is used by many modern survivalists.
-It’s detailed without getting too wordy— it’s so easy to understand that even a beginning prepper can grasp the concepts in a jiffy.
+The SAS Survival Handbook teaches you how to do just about anything—from putting together the basic survival kit to tracking animals for food.
+This survival book is used by many modern survivalists.
+It’s detailed without getting too wordy—it’s so easy to understand that even a beginning prepper can grasp the concepts in a jiffy.

-The book has a really good section on gathering and hunting for food where Wiseman shares how to locate the common types of game and the kind of traps and baits to use for each kind of animal.
+The book has a really good section on gathering and hunting for food, where Wiseman shares how to locate the common types of game and the kind of traps and baits to use for each kind of animal.
 It’s one of the best books about survival skills, regardless of whether you’re a newbie or an expert.

 “The Bushcraft Field Guide to Trapping, Gathering, and Cooking” by Dave Canterbury

 Food is of utmost importance in any situation.
 When the going gets tough, will you be able to catch your own dinner?
-A lot of us may limit bushcraft food to roasting game or foraging for wild edibles but this book by survival expert Dave Canterbury takes you beyond the usual ways to live off the land.
-Aside from giving you the basics (like picking the right kind of food), the book also shares a lot of information on the multiple and often unconventional ways to process your catch.
+A lot of us may limit bushcraft food to roasting game or foraging for wild edibles, but this book by survival expert Dave Canterbury takes you beyond the usual ways to live off the land.
+Aside from giving you the basics (like picking the right food), it also shares a lot of information on the multiple and often unconventional ways to process your catch.

 This survival book is chock-full of useful information.
-It covers interesting topics like clay ovens, fuel sources, bushcraft recipes and the nutritional value of game.
+It covers interesting topics like clay ovens, fuel sources, bushcraft recipes, and the nutritional value of game.
 The best part is it’s small enough to fit in your backpack.
 The cover isn’t too bad to look at, too.

-This is a no-frills book that methodically demonstrates Stroud’s characteristic logic without spoiling his sense of adventure.
-A lot of people have claimed to survive extreme situations in the wilderness with the help of this book.
+This is a no-frills survival book that methodically demonstrates Stroud’s characteristic logic without spoiling his sense of adventure.
+A lot of people have claimed to survive extreme situations in the wilderness with its help.
 It’s a straightforward manual that beginners will surely love.